Other Information of Interest

 Interesting facts about items relating to document examination.

-Katherine Koppenhave has founded a new organization for document examiners entitled the International Association of Document Examiners (IADE).
-The principal goal of the new organization is education and training for document examiners.
+Katherine Koppenhave founded the International Association of Document Examiners (IADE).
+The principal goal of the organization is education and training for document examiners.
 IADE wants to help document examiners develop their expertise and qualify for certification, and will be certifying those examiners who demonstrate their knowledge and skill as document examiners based on testing.
 The organization is open to all law-abiding citizens who have an interest in document examination.
-Contact Roxanne Brand for a membership application.

 Wolves in Sheep's Clothing